-Intrusiveness refers to the degree to which the learner has counter control.
-The goal of LIMA is for its trainers/consultants to determine and use the least intrusive effective intervention which will effectively address the target behavior.
+Intrusiveness refers to the degree to which a procedure affects the learners control.
+With a less intrusive procedure, a learner retains more control.
+The goal of LIMAis for its trainers/consultants to determine and use the least intrusive effective intervention which will effectively address the target behavior.
 In the course of an experienced consultant's practice, he or she may identify a situation in which a relatively more intrusive procedure is necessary for an effective outcome.
 In such a case, a procedure that reduces the learner's control may be the least intrusive, effective choice.

-Additionally, wellness is at the top of the hierarchy to ensure that a trainer/consultant does not implement a learning solution for behavior problems due to pain or illness.
+Additionally, wellness is always positioned as the first step of the hierarchy to ensure that a trainer/consultant does not implement a learning solution for behavior problems due to pain or illness.
 The hierarchy is a cautionary tool to reduce both dogmatic rule following and practice by familiarity or convenience.
 It offers an ethical checkpoint for consultants to carefully consider the process by which effective outcomes can be most humanely achieved on a case-by-case basis.
+The hierarchy is intended to be approached in order for each case.
 Rationale like, "It worked with the last case!" is not appropriate.
 The evaluation and behavior change program of every animal should be a study of the individual (i.e., individual animal, setting, caregiver, etc.).
-Changing behavior is best understood as a study of one.
+Changing behavior is best understood as astudy of one.